Swiss Authorized Rep (CH-REP) Service

 - Support with vigilance, including notifying manufacturers of any complaints or reported events and coordination of vigilance reporting to Swissmedic*

-Our client onboarding is one of the fastest on the market – days compared to the weeks and months quoted by other providers.
-And our high-quality project management means you can be confident about the results.
+Fast, Responsive Service: Our client onboarding is one of the fastest in the industry, completed in days compared to the weeks (or months) quoted by other providers.
+High-quality project management means you can be confident about results and timelines.

 Does the Swiss AR need to be on the labeling?